Why Every Residential Investor Needs a Deal Pipeline

 Automate and Refine

-Set automatic reminders and workflows to keep deals progressing.
-For example, when a lead becomes “qualified,” trigger a task to schedule a property visit or appraisal.
-Over time, calibrate your criteria and tactics based on what converts best in our local market.
+Set automatic reminders and workflows to keep deals moving.
+For example, when a lead becomes “qualified,” trigger a task to schedule a property visit, request repair photos, or review financing options.
+Talk with your lender and other qualified pros before relying on any financing, tax, or legal strategy.

 Common Pitfalls to Avoid